Maximization of the first Laplace eigenvalue of a finite graph: Introduction

-As a background of this work, we recall first Laplace eigenvalue maximization problem on a manifold.
+In the background of the present work, there also is the problem of maximizing the first Laplace eigenvalue on a manifold.
 The origin of the problem is the celebrated work of Hersch \cite{Hersch}, who proved that on the two-sphere, the scale-invariant quantity $\lambda_1(g) \mathrm{Area}(g)$, where $g$ is a Riemannian metric and $\mathrm{Area}(g)$ is the area of $g$, is maximized by the metrics of round spheres in $\R^3$.
 Motivated by Hersch's result, Berger \cite{Berger} asked whether on an arbitrary compact manifold of dimension $n$, the scale-invariant quantity $\lambda_1(g) \mathrm{Vol}(g)^{2/n}$ was bounded from above by a constant depending only on the manifold.
 Then Urakawa \cite{Urakawa} found an explicit family of metrics $g_t$, $t>0$, on the three-sphere for which the quantity $\lambda_1(g_t) \mathrm{Vol}(g_t)^{2/3}$, where $\mathrm{Vol}(g)$ is the volume of $g$, diverges to infinity as $t\to\infty$.
 This answers in the negative the above question of Berger.
 Later, Colbois-Dodziuk \cite{ColboisDodziuk} proved, by gluing Urakawa's metrics or their analogues on higher dimensional spheres to a given manifold, that the quantity $\lambda_1(g) \mathrm{Vol}(g)^{2/n}$ is unbounded on any compact manifold.
 On the other hand, for surfaces, rich progress has been made on the Berger problem and also the problem of maximizing $\lambda_1(g) \mathrm{Area}(g)$ (which is equivalent to maximizing $\lambda_1(g)$ under the normalization $\mathrm{Area}(g)=1$).
 The first result (after Hersch) is due to Yang-Yau \cite{YangYau}, who proved that $\lambda_1(g) \mathrm{Area}(g)\leq 8\pi(\gamma+1)$, where $\gamma$ is the genus of the surface.
 (Later El Soufi-Ilias \cite{ElSoufiIlias} remarked that the constant on the right-hand side could be improved to $8\pi\left[\frac{\gamma+3}{2}\right]$.)
 Since the work of Yang-Yau, many important works were done and many interesting results were proved.
 For these, we refer the reader to \cite{LiYau, MontielRos, Nadirashvili, JLNNP, Petrides, NayataniShoda, MatthiesenSiffert, Ros, Karpukhin}.
 Here, we only mention the result of Nadirashvili, which states that if a Riemannian metric $g$ is an extremal solution of the problem of maximizing $\lambda_1(g) \mathrm{Area}(g)$ on a compact surface $M$, then there exist first eigenfunctions $\varphi_1,\dots, \varphi_N$ of the corresponding Laplacian such that $\varphi = (\varphi_1,\dots, \varphi_N)\colon M\to \R^N$ is an isometric immersion; Therefore, $\varphi$ is a minimal immersion into the sphere $S^{N-1}(\sqrt{2/\lambda_1(g)})$ by the Takahashi theorem.

 Our main result is regarded as a discrete analogue of this result of Nadirashvili.